leonel-mendoza/leonel-mendoza/README.md

-# Hi 👋!
+# Hello 👋!
 Welcome to Leonel's bytes on the Internet.

 ## Who am I? 👤
 I'm a graphic design student and a self-learned programmer.